-Millionaire shortbread is a delicious pastry of Scottish origin made up of three layers: a shortbread biscuit, a layer of fondant caramel and a covering of chocolate.
-It is a rich and delicious cake, hence its name “millionaire”.
-I specially made it for my son's 15th birthday.
-Needless to say, this is not a light dessert!
+Millionaire's shortbread is a delicious Scottish pastry made with three layers: a shortbread base, a layer of soft caramel, and a chocolate coating.
+It's a rich and decadent cake, hence its name "millionaire."
+I made it especially for my son's 15th birthday.
+Let me tell you, it's not a light dessert!
 But it's delicious.
-Here is a gluten-free version of this delicious recipe.
+Here's a gluten-free version of this indulgent recipe.

 Ingredients